 - Re-apply after swimming or episodes of excessive sweating.

 - A wide brim hat or legionnaire hat is ideal (close weave or UPF rated fabric)

-- Look for European CE mark, indicating a safe level of protection
+- Look for the European CE mark, indicating a safe level of protection

-- Avoid going out when sun’s intensity is at its peak (usually between 11 and 3pm).
+- Avoid going out when the sun’s intensity is at its peak (usually between 11 and 3 pm).